 And the competition from new graduates is also very hard.
 Some people are putting it more than 10 hours a day when they start a job.
-This is all fine when you are very young and have no kids.
+Working so much is all fine when you are very young and have no kids.
 But it starts to wear off after a while.

-6. They do not have to stop programming
+6. Programmers do not have to stop programming

-If a person is really passioned about software programming, he can very easily continue programming outside of the job.
+If a person is passionate about software programming, he can very easily continue programming outside of the job.
 You do not need anything else than a computer and an idea to program something.